geoloep/krite-vue/README.md

 ```

 ## Development
-Krite-ve is developed using typescript.
+Krite-vue is developed using typescript.
 View models are class style and contained in a seperate .ts file.

 Compile the typescript files with either `tsc -d`, `tsc -d -w` or `npm run dev`.
 To transfer the .vue template files from /src to /lib you can use the included script by running `npm run collect`.